How to Cancel a Home Warranty: Process, Refunds & What to Know

 Alternatives to Canceling Your Home Warranty

-Before pulling the plug entirely, explore these options — you may not need to cancel at all.
+Before pulling the plug entirely, explore these options.
+You may not need to cancel at all.

 Frequently Asked Questions

 Will I get a full refund when I cancel my home warranty?
 Only if you cancel within the free-look period (usually the first 30 days) and haven't filed any service claims.
 After the initial period, your refund is prorated based on the unused portion of your contract, minus any cancellation fee and claims-related costs the company has already incurred on your behalf.
+In Florida, you have a stronger right: a 100% refund of gross premium within 10 days, minus only claims paid.

 What happens to my pending claim if I cancel my home warranty?
 In most cases, a claim that was already submitted and approved before your cancellation date will still be honored and completed.
 However, any costs related to that claim will typically be deducted from your refund.
-Claims that are still under review at the time of cancellation are less certain — it's best to wait for a resolution before canceling when possible.
+Claims that are still under review at the time of cancellation are less certain, so it's best to wait for a resolution before canceling when possible.

 Is it better to downgrade my home warranty instead of canceling?
 It can be, especially if your main concern is cost rather than the coverage itself.
 Downgrading to a lower tier plan or removing optional add-ons at renewal can meaningfully reduce your premium without leaving you unprotected.
 This is worth exploring before canceling, since a new warranty with a different company could come with new waiting periods and exclusions for pre-existing conditions.